 The next three images show the same space which has been further developed; windows and interior lighting fixtures have been added.
 The first image explores the appearance of darker walls and the third has a lighter option.
 The second image applies an adjustment to the visual transmittance (Tvis) of the glazing to reduce solar heat gain, resulting in a slightly darkened fenestration.

 Final image with lights, windows, and darker wall finish

 Visual transmittance adjusted for glazing

 Final image with lights, windows, and white wall finish

-TIP: For additional information on lighting in SketchUp, be sure to check out this Enscape blog post: Best Practices for Lights and Materials in SketchUp.
+- More information on lighting in SketchUp: Best Practices for Lights and Materials in SketchUp.